 BIO

-Fredrick Kuhn is a contemporary abstract painter and sculptor based in Mid Coast Maine.
-He has a Master
+Fredrick Kuhn was a contemporary abstract painter and sculptor based in Mid Coast Maine.
+He had a

-degree of Architecture from Harvard University Graduate School of Design, a background in Industrial
+Masters degree of Architecture from Harvard University Graduate School of Design, a background in

 university professor he taught Architecture, Interior Design, Industrial Design and Art History.